microsoft/mcsa-observability/README.md

 The following diagram gives a high-level view of Observability solution.
 You may download the Visio file from [here](Images/architecture-raw.vsdx)

 ![Solution Architecture](Images/architecture.png)

 Unlike Azure Monitor, which provides the average availability of one resource at a time, this solution provides the average availability of all resources of the same resource type in your subscriptions.
 For example, instead of providing the availability of one Key Vault, this solution will provide the average availability of all Key Vaults in your subscriptions.

 ## Components

 The above diagram consists of a range of Azure components, which will be further outlined below.

-Azure Data Explorer Clusters.
-End-to-end solution for data ingestion, query, visualization, and management.
+[**Azure Data Explorer Clusters**](https://learn.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) End-to-end solution for data ingestion, query, visualization, and management.
+Also used as the timeseries datastore for the availablity metrics

-Resource Graph Explorer.
-Enables running Resource Graph queries directly in the Azure portal.
+[**Resource Graph Explorer**](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview) Enables running Resource Graph queries directly in the Azure portal.

-Service Bus.
-Decouples applications and services from each other, to allow for load-balancing and safe data transfer.
+[**Service Bus**](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) Decouples applications and services from each other, to allow for load-balancing and safe data transfer.

-Ingest Function.
-Loads data records from one or more sources into a table in Azure Data Explorer.
+[**Ingest Function**](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) Loads data records from one or more sources into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.

-Monitor.
-End-to-end observability for applications.
-Provides access to application logs via Kusto Query Language.
-Also enables dashboard reports and monitoring and alerting capabilities.
+[**Grafana**](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) Azure managed Grafana to visualize the availablity metrics

-Azure Blob.
-Object storage solution for the cloud.
+[**Azure Blob**](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) Object storage solution for the cloud.
 Optimized for storing massive amounts of unstructured data.

 ## Availability Metrics

 In Azure services, availability refers to the percentage of time that a service or application is available and functioning as expected.

 The following availability metrics are supported by Azure Monitor.
 This version of the solution queries only these metrics.